philbuchanan/Accordion-Blocks/readme.txt

 == Changelog ==
 = 1.1.0 =
-* New: An option to set and restore default accordion item settings
+* New: An option to set default accordion item settings that will be applied to all newly created accordions.
+Individual accordion items can be reset to whatever is set as the defaults.
-* Fixed: Accordions not working if showing multiple posts' content on one page
+* Fixed: Accordions not working if showing multiple posts' content on one page.
+Unfortunately this will only apply to newly created accordions.
+Old accordions will need to be replaced to work properly.
+* Fixed: Users without the `unfiltered_html` permission (i.e. users with Author or lower user role) would get an "invalid content" error when viewing an accordion added by a user with the `unfiltered_html` permission (and vise-versa).

 = 1.0.6 =
 * Fixed typo in plugin settings